elvisish/escoria-docs/advanced/faq.rst

 How can I call my own GDScript function from Escoria?
 -----------------------------------------------------

-ESC makes this possible by providing the `custom` command.
+Escoria script makes this possible by providing the `custom` command.
 The function must be associated with the child node of an `ESCItem` in your scene.

 (See :doc:`https://docs.escoria-framework.org/en/devel/scripting/z_esc_reference.html#custom-object-node-func-name-params-api-doc`)